canonical/paas-app-charmer/README.md

 ## Contributing

-Is there something missing, for example, a framework that you would like to use?
+Is there something missing from the PaaS App Charmer framework?
 PaaS App Charmer welcomes contributions!
 This section covers how to add a new integration and a new framework.

 ### Add an Integration